 While competing in freeskiing, Freddy completed a degree in integrative physiology at the University of Colorado.
 He then became a father in the spring of 2009, started coaching full-time for his home team, the Winter Park Competition Center, and then on to coach the Canadian National Team for the past 8 years.

-Freddy comes to SSCV having coached some of the best skiers in the world, and is looking forward to bringing his knowledge, expertise, commitment, and passion to the team.
+Freddy comes to SSCV having coached some of the best skiers in the world, and is looking forward to bringing his knowledge, expertise, commitment and passion to the team.

 Lawrence has an incredible work ethic.
 While undergoing rigorous treatment to cure an unexpected, life-threatening illness, Lawrence was accepted into the Circle of Excellence by the Faessler Family and acknowledged as employee of the month.
 He exemplifies someone who is willing to face a challenge and overcome it stronger than ever.
 This challenge has contributed to his growth and perspective on life as he continues to work hard and spend time with his two sons.
-He is looking forward to being the #1 Future Stars Coach of the season.

 Freeski Rookie Team Coach